-The Yavapai Humane Society maintains the kennels, located at 1605 Sundog Ranch Road, for the Yavapai County Sheriff’s Office, the Prescott Valley Police Department and the Prescott Police Department.
+The Yavapai Humane Society maintains the kennels, located at 1605 Sundog Ranch Road, for the Yavapai County Sheriff’s Office, Prescott Valley Police Department, and the Prescott Police Department.
 Animal Control Officers respond to calls for service involving a wide variety of animal concerns.

 Prescott Animal Control only has jurisdiction within the city limits of Prescott.
 If you live within the city limits of Prescott Valley you would need to contact their animal control at 928-772-9267, which is a police dispatch number.
 If you live within the city limits of Chino Valley you will need to contact their animal control at 928-636-4223, which is their police number.
 If you live outside of these cities, Yavapai County Sheriff’s Office has their own animal control unit and the main number for the Sheriff’s Office is 928-771-3260.

 Barking dogs can present a major problem to citizens residing in the city of Prescott.
 While some people are very tolerant of dog barking, others are sensitive to the disturbance.